Universität Wien

 Assessment and permitted materials

-There will be four exercise sheets, distributed during the semester, which the students should work on as a homework.
+There will be three exercise sheets, distributed during the semester, which the students should work on as a homework.
 The students are allowed to use any available source to solve the exercises.
 Most of the exercises will be calculations on paper, but a few exercises may include simple computer programming.
-Furthermore, there will be two written exams, one approximately at the middle and one at the end of the semester, covering specific parts of the lectures.
-For the exams any resources/devices are not allowed.
+Furthermore, there will be a written test towards the end of the semester, covering specific parts of the lectures.
+For the exams no resources/devices are allowed.

 Minimum requirements and assessment criteria

-As a minimum requirement, at least 50% of the score points from the homework exercises must be achieved, and in addition at least 50% of the total score points from the 2 exams must be achieved.
+As a minimum requirement, at least 50% of the total score points from the homework and the exam must be achieved.

 Grades based on total points (homework+exams):